 Sometimes these organizations get a reputation for having very loud and obnoxious parties, and if the police are called to the house on a regular basis, you will probably want to avoid attending these sorts of parties.

 5) College organization sponsored parties.

-Sometimes various social organizations within a college or university will sponsor their own parties.
+Sometimes various social organizations and essay services within a college or university will sponsor their own parties.
 These organizations may be anything from social organizations, organizations related to academic interests, honorary societies or campus government organizations.